hemanthdatta/tpa-17/README.md

-# Foundation Model Fine-tuning on PlantVillage Dataset
+# Foundation Model Fine-tuning on Multiple Datasets

 **Project Focus**: Efficient fine-tuning of foundation models (CLIP, DINOv2, ViT) for domain-specific image classification in low-data regimes.

 ## Overview

 This project investigates how to efficiently fine-tune foundation models to perform high-accuracy classification in specialized domains with limited labeled data.
-We use the **PlantVillage Crop Disease Dataset** to evaluate various fine-tuning strategies, balancing performance with computational and parameter efficiency.
+We support **multiple datasets** including PlantVillage, NEU Surface Defect, Semiconductor Wafer, PCB Defect, and more to evaluate various fine-tuning strategies across different domains.

 ### Problem Statement